UPPMAX/R-python-julia-matlab-HPC/docs/python/intro.rst

 .. admonition:: **Your expectations?**

-    - find best practices for using Python at UPPMAX and HPC2N
+    - Find best practices for using Python at UPPMAX and HPC2N
-    - packages
+    - Packages
-    - use the HPC performance with Python
+    - Use the HPC performance with Python

  **Not covered**

-    - improve python *coding* skills
+    - Improve python *coding* skills
     - Other clusters

 Preliminary schedule